Ukraine, Russia envoys talk under shadow of nuclear threat

 It wasn’t immediately clear what Putin is seeking in the talks, or from the war itself, though Western officials believe he wants to overthrow Ukraine’s government and replace it with a regime of his own, reviving Moscow’s Cold War-era influence.

-The increasingly erratic Russian leader made a clear link between ever-tightening sanctions and his decision Sunday to raise Russia’s nuclear posture.
-He also pointed at “aggressive statements” by NATO, a reference to his long-held stance that the U.S.-led alliance is an existential threat to Russia.

-On Monday, the Defense Ministry said extra personnel were deployed to Russian nuclear forces, and that the high alert status applies to all their components: the forces that oversee land-based intercontinental ballistic missiles, submarine-launched intercontinental ballistic missiles, and the fleet of nuclear-capable strategic bombers.
+Moscow’s Defense Ministry said that extra personnel were deployed to Russian nuclear forces and that the high alert applies to nuclear-capable intercontinental ballistic missiles, submarines and long-range bombers.

+A senior U.S. defense official, speaking Monday on condition of anonymity, said the United States had yet to see any appreciable change in Russia’s nuclear posture.

-It was not immediately clear whether the Kremlin announcement means any nuclear-armed aircraft could already be in the air around Ukraine.
-But the move is a clear escalation.
+It was not immediately clear whether any nuclear-armed aircraft were in the air around Ukraine.

-While Russia and the United States typically have land- and submarine-based nuclear forces that are prepared for combat at all times, nuclear-capable bombers and other aircraft are not.

-U.S. and British officials played down Putin’s nuclear threat as posturing.
-But for many, they stirred up memories of the Cuban Missile Crisis and concerns that the West could be drawn into a direct conflict with Russia.
+U.S. and British officials have played down Putin’s nuclear threat as posturing.
+But for many, the move stirred up memories of the 1962 Cuban Missile Crisis and fears that the West could be drawn into direct conflict with Russia.

-Putin also stepped up his rhetoric Monday, denouncing the U.S. and its allies as an “empire of lies.”
-He described Western allies as U.S. “satellites which humbly fawn on it, kowtow to it, copy its conduct and joyfully accept the rules.”

-In another possible escalation, neighboring Belarus could send troops to help Russia as soon as Monday, according to a senior American intelligence official with direct knowledge of current U.S. intelligence assessments.
-The official spoke on condition of anonymity because he was not authorized to speak publicly.
+Messages aimed at those soldiers popped up Monday on billboards, bus stops and electronic traffic signs across Kyiv.
+Some used profanity to encourage Russians to leave.
+Others appealed to their humanity.

+“Russian soldier — Stop!
+Remember your family.
+Go home with a clean conscience,” one read.

 In a war being waged both on the ground and online, cyberattacks hit Ukrainian embassies around the world, and Russian media.